 Eco Printing Safety!

-These two substances are not required to successfully create ecoprinted papers, however, they tend to darken and strengthen some prints.
-Here is a super easy recipe for making your own iron or copper modifier or mordant.
+These two substances are not required to successfully create ecoprint papers, however, they tend to darken and strengthen some prints.
+Here is a super easy recipe for making your own copper or iron modifier aka rust water.

 Mordant the Paper and Soak the Plant Materials

 The night before you want to ecoprint, soak your sheets of paper in an alum/water solution.
 (Some dyers use them right away)